Negotiating is all about finding a compromise. To do so, you need to weigh the risks against the benefits of your actions.

 - First compromise: Full access to the camp with limited military presence.

-- Second compromise: Full access to the camp with military monitoring.
+- Second compromise (bottom line): Full access to the camp with military monitoring.

-- Third compromise: Limited access to the camp with military escort and beneficiary lists.
+- Third compromise (red line): Limited access to the camp with military escort and beneficiary lists.

-Each compromise brings the negotiation closer to a realistic agreement but also involves increasing risks and decreasing benefits for your organisation.
+Each compromise brings the negotiation closer to a realistic agreement, but also increases the risks and decreases the benefits for your organisation.

 Assessing risks